cbrocas/lk4me/README.rst

 **Collision handling:**
 In case of a collision with a short link value that has been previously generated, lk4me will:

-- apply a shift by 1 character,
+- apply a shift by 1 character to the right in the sha-1 digest,
 - and retry this shift by 1 character up to 6 times in order to get a previously unused value.

 If lk4me fails to generate a not already used value after 6 tries, lk4me will declare it is unable to do it.